godcodehunter/bit-bi-parse/README.md

+# Bit-bi-parse

-Very simple library for binary printer/parser.
+Very simple library for binary printer/parser (encoding/decoding).
+That is, this library allows you to write/read, by offset, individual bit sequences.

 ![alt text](./doc/asserts/principle.png)